World-Check Verify

 Screen

 Screening is the process of matching a name against official or proprietary watchlists to identify potential risks.
-World-Check Verify allows you to perform real-time screening of individuals, organisations, or vessels against selected risk data sources such as Sanctions, Law & Regulatory enforcement lists, PEPs, adverse media, and client watchlists.
-The API accepts a name and optional secondary identifiers (e.g., date of birth, nationality, identity document number, etc.) and returns potential matches based on the selected screening configuration.
+World-Check Verify allows you to perform real-time screening of individuals, organisations, vessels, etc. against selected risk data sources such as Sanctions, Law & Regulatory enforcement lists, PEPs, adverse media, and private watchlists.
+The screening API accepts one or more names and optional secondary identifiers (e.g., date of birth, nationality, identity document number, etc.) and returns potential matches based on the selected screening configuration.

 Back to top